Dan013577947/weather_data_project/README.md

-# Weather Data ETL Pipeline Project
+# Weather Data ELT Pipeline Project
 Automated data pipeline that extracts, transforms, and loads weather data into a PostgreSQL database using Airflow and dbt, and Superset displays the final output

 ## Video Link